Your Comprehensive Guide to Addressing and Mailing Wedding Invitations

 Sending out an invitation in two envelopes ensures that each guest will receive a pristine envelope, even if the outer one has been torn or soiled in the mail.
 Still, the two are not necessary; you may omit the inner envelope if you wish.
 The outer envelope includes all of the information the postal service needs for delivery.
 The inner envelope should have the names of the invited guests in the household (including children, whose names do not appear on the outer envelope).

-When a husband and wife have different last names, the wife's name is traditionally written first.
+When partners have different last names, the wife's name is traditionally written first.
 Connecting the couple's names by the word "and" implies marriage.
 For an unmarried couple that lives together, names should be written on separate lines without the word "and."
 On the inner envelope, both are addressed by their titles and respective last names.

 For a single woman, either "Ms."or "Miss" is appropriate; many people find the former preferable.
-The guest's name is the only one that appears on the outer envelope.
+A single man is "Mr." The guest's name is the only one that appears on the outer envelope.
 On the inner envelope, however, write the guest's name followed by "and Guest."
-If you know whom he or she will be bringing, it's more personal to include that person's name, on a separate line.
+If you know whom they will be bringing, it's more personal to include that person's name, on a separate line.

 Assembling the Elements